-These sketchy new projects promoted their new coins in every possible way, promising amazing returns, better technology, or widespread adoption that is sure to eclipse even Bitcoin.
+These sketchy new projects promoted their new coins in every possible way, promising great returns, better technology, or widespread adoption that is sure to eclipse even Bitcoin.
 And it brought them plenty of customers, all trying to catch the next Bitcoin or Ethereum killer to get rich quickly.

 1. The projects Homepage: